 The Java community has many people from India.
 Java is quite simple to learn, and India got many junior devs.
 So they start with learning Java.
 Its squad is large.
 So if you face any issue, there is a high chance someone resolved it before.

 The latest Dev Survey shows that Kotlin is within the most popular techs.
 (Source: StackOverflow Dev Survey).
-8% of pro developers choose this language.
-Java is not on this list, despite high interest on Google Trends.
+9.09% of pro developers choose this language.
+Java is chosen by 34.51%.

 You don’t need a developer in your office to make a cool product.
-So we take global rankings data for this part of an article.
+So we take global rankings data for this part of the article.

-Kotlin vs. Java: Which One Is Easy To Learn?
+Kotlin vs. Java: Which One Is Easier To Learn?

 Java is a little easier to learn than Kotlin.
 You need to write more code in Java than in Kotlin to resolve the task.
-But Java exists longer, so you will easier find tutorials.
+But Java exists longer, so you will find tutorials easier.
 It’s easy to find proper docs and ready-made solutions on Java.

 Kotlin needs more cognitive investments in learning than Java.
 But it allows for resolving the same problems with less code than Java.
 If you are a good abstract thinker, learning Kotlin won’t be an issue for you.